 Standard Age Qualification

-Federal, state, and local government employees who do not qualify for traditional Social Security benefits may still be eligible for Medicare.
-In such cases, eligibility is based on their disability status and work history.
-If they meet the criteria, they become eligible for Part A after 29 months of disability.
+Some federal, state, or local government employees who do not qualify for Social Security benefits may still be eligible for Medicare based on disability.

 Medicare Eligibility for Specific Medical Conditions

-Certain severe medical conditions allow individuals to qualify for Medicare regardless of age.
+Certain medical conditions may allow individuals to qualify for Medicare before age 65.
+Eligibility and timing depend on the condition and Medicare’s requirements.

 End-Stage Renal Disease (ESRD)

-Individuals with End-Stage Renal Disease, a condition requiring dialysis or a kidney transplant, can qualify for Medicare without the standard waiting period.
-To be eligible, they must either:
+Individuals with End-Stage Renal Disease (ESRD), a condition that may require dialysis or a kidney transplant, may qualify for Medicare under specific circumstances.

-- Meet work history requirements through their own or a spouse’s employment.
+- Meeting certain work history or coverage requirements through your own or a spouse’s employment

 Amyotrophic Lateral Sclerosis (ALS)